ripSquid/styrdokument/pm/eng/pm_for_sektionens_styrelse.md

 - to administer budgeted means
 - to coordinate the activities of the committees
 - to dismiss a trustee elected by the chapter meeting upon their written request
-- To act as a committees chairperson in place of the ordinary chairperson if needed
+- To act as a committees' chairperson in place of the ordinary chairperson if needed
 - to summon the chapter meeting
 - to work out and propose an operational plan and budget for the coming year to be approved by the chapter meeting
 - to read through the chapter's governing documents with the elected board before retiring